cnruby/learn-rust-by-crates/hello-world/lib-hello/README.md

 - [IV. create the crate doc in local version](#iv-create-the-crate-doc-in-local-version)
 - [V. create the crate doc in server version](#v-create-the-crate-doc-in-server-version)

-# I. crate a workspace
+# I. create a workspace

 ```bash
 # create a workspaces